The Family Secret (1951 film): Plot

 Law student David Clark kills best friend Art Bradley in self-defense after an argument.
-He flees, but later confesses to his father, Howard, who is a lawyer.
-The next morning, Howard expects his son to explain what happened to district attorney Redman, but instead David merely asks the DA if he can be of any help after another man, Joe Elsner, is arrested.
-Elsner is a bookie to whom the dead man owed a debt.
+He flees but later confesses to his father Howard, who is a lawyer.
+The next morning, Howard expects his son provide an explanation to Redman, the district attorney, but instead David merely asks whether he can be of any help after another man, Joe Elsner, is arrested.
+Elsner is a bookie to whom the Art had owed a debt.

-David has always been irresponsible, which is why secretary Lee Pearson keeps resisting David's romantic attentions, even though she is attracted to him.
+David has always been irresponsible, which is why secretary Lee Pearson continues to resist David's romantic attentions, although she is attracted to him.
 His parents blame themselves for his immaturity.

-Marie Elsner comes to Howard, asking that he represent her husband in court.
+Elsner's wife Marie asks Howard to represent her husband in court.
 David sits by his father's and the defendant's side at the trial.
-Howard proves key eyewitness Henry Archer Sims to be a convicted perjurer.
-It looks like Elsner might be found innocent, but the stress causes him to have a fatal heart attack.
-David finally realizes he must turn himself in and promises to Lee he will lead a better life.
+Howard exposes key eyewitness Henry Archer Sims as a convicted perjurer.
+It seems that Elsner might be found innocent, but the stress causes him to suffer a fatal heart attack.
+David finally realizes that he must confess and promises Lee that he will lead a better life.